rickhekman/rom-in-west/README.md

 # ROM InWest

-This is a WordPress template created while working for Vorm Vijf.
+This is a WordPress template created while working for VormVijf.

 ![website preview](public/images/preview.jpg)<br />